AF-Cabouat/PREVis-scales/research code/Replication - PREVis development figures/Notebooks/Readme - Notebooks - Exploratory survey data analysis.md

 - ```misty``` **WARNING**: version 0.6.0 required >> if you already have a version of the misty package other than 0.6.0, the code in this notebook will replace your current version with the 0.6.0 version!

-## How to run notebooks
+First, open RStudio with the `Reproduce1-EFA.Rmd` notebook from the [research code/Replication - PREVis development figures/Notebooks](/research%20code/Replication%20-%20PREVis%20development%20figures/Notebooks) directory in the copy of the repository you extracted or cloned.

-First, open RStudio (but it should be open from the last preparation step).
-Then, in the section on the bottom-right, in the "Files" tab, click on the "..." to the right of the "Home" directory and navigate to the [research code/Replication - PREVis development figures/Notebooks](/research%20code/Replication%20-%20PREVis%20development%20figures/Notebooks) directory in the copy of the repository you extracted or cloned.
-Double-click on the `Reproduce1-EFA.Rmd` file, which opens the file on the top-right.
+To open a file in RStudio, you can use the "File" > "Open File (Ctrl + O)" command from the top menu in RStudio.
+Alternatively, you can go to the "Files" tab in the section on the bottom-right, click on the "..." to the right of the "Home" directory and navigate to the [research code/Replication - PREVis development figures/Notebooks](/research%20code/Replication%20-%20PREVis%20development%20figures/Notebooks) directory in the copy of the repository you extracted or cloned.
+Double-click on the `Reproduce1-EFA.Rmd` file.
+In both cases, the notebook will open at the top-left, taking up the main part of the RStudio window.

 There you will also see a note about the missing R packages mentioned above: please do NOT choose to install these.
-Click on the x button on the right side of the message instead, and run the first chunk called "r libraries" by clicking on the "Play" (green triangle) button at the top right corner of this chunk, or put your cursor inside the chunk and hit Ctrl + R.
+Click on the x button on the right side of the message instead, and run the first chunk called "r libraries" by clicking on the "Play" (green triangle) button at the top right corner of this chunk, or place your cursor anywhere inside the chunk and press Ctrl + R.

 Then you can proceed by running the notebook by clicking on "Run" in the local menu of the top-left notebook view and selecting "Run All" (or Ctrl + Alt + R).
 Proceed with running the notebooks as described next.

 You can also choose to generate a file containing the code's complete outputs with the ```knit``` package.
 To that end, instead click on "Knit" in the local menu of the top-left notebook view and select HTML.
 All HTML files from our original research project are available on our OSF repository at [osf.io/9cg8j](https://osf.io/9cg8j).

+# How to run notebooks

 Run notebooks in order (1 to 3): the ```Data_Analysis/``` folder and output nested structure will be generated from the code.

+For each notebook:
+- first run the chunk called ```r oursetup``` alone by clicking on the "Play" (green triangle) button at the top right corner of this chunk, or put your cursor inside the chunk and hit Ctrl + R.
+- then, use the Run button at the top-right corner of the document window and choose "Run all" at the bottom (or press Ctrl + Alt + R).

 ### ```Reproduce1-EFA.Rmd```
 Exploratory Factor Analyses described in ***section 5.5*** and ***Appendices F*** to ***J*** in the paper.
 The equivalent notebook was uploaded on OSF as ```3-EFA-+-all.Rmd```